Description

 - Alcohol: No specific interaction, but moderation advised as alcohol can affect weight loss

-- Hydration: Maintain good hydration, especially during initial weeks
+- Hydration: Keep good hydration, especially during first weeks

 Dose Titration Strategy: